 Since September 2010, 61 countries, representing every region of the world, have appointed a national R2P Focal Point:

 The European Union and the Organization of American States have also appointed an R2P Focal Point.

-The first meeting of R2P Focal Points was held in May 2011.
+The first meeting of the Global Network of R2P Focal Points was held in May 2011 in New York.
 The meeting served the purpose for setting up a network of national R2P Focal Points for the prevention of mass atrocities.
-Thirty-one countries, representing all regions of the world, participated in this meeting.
+More than 30 countries, representing all regions of the world, participated in the meeting.
 The meeting provided the participants with an opportunity to highlight conceptual questions and challenges.
-Participants recognized that for the initiative to move forward, greater clarity was required regarding the role and responsibilities of national R2P Focal Points.
+Participants also recognized that for the initiative to move forward, greater clarity was required regarding the role and responsibilities of national R2P Focal Points.

 In order to address some of the challenges identified by participants at the first meeting the Global Centre, in collaboration with the Stanley Foundation, convened R2P Focal Points, UN mission Ambassadors and experts, UN officials and mass atrocity specialists for a preparatory workshop in February 2012.